kumahq/kuma-website/docs/docs/0.3.2/policies/traffic-log.md

     - match:
         service: database.kuma-example.svc:5432
   conf:
-    # Steer the logs into the logging backend named `logstash`.
+    # Forward the logs into the logging backend named `logstash`.
     backend: logstash
 ```

 ::: tip
-When `backend ` field of a `TrafficLog` policy is omitted, the logs will be steered into the `defaultBackend` of that `Mesh`.
+When `backend ` field of a `TrafficLog` policy is omitted, the logs will be forwarded into the `defaultBackend` of that `Mesh`.
 :::

 ## Access Log Format